| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 of tissues into the stable and unstable cementless total

-Upper picture shows a
+full size picture Upper picture shows a

 stable cementless fixation.
 From the skeleton close to the